Orange Cobra Table Lamp

 When opening the box, the penetrating smell of fresh silver paint and polyester emerged.
 It was immediately clear that this could not be a vintage lamp.

 The aforementioned wattage that can be used is therefore a conservative estimate based on the used wire and socket.
 The only thing that could be old, although they are also made in China, is the wire, switch and plug.
 They also look far too new to be good.
-But it is easy to get this from an old lamp or to buy it at a flea market for little.
+But it is easy to get this from an old lamp or to buy it cheap at a flea market.

 The seller claims to be a professional lamp dealer and washes his hands of and only wants to repay it when it is returned, despite all arguments.
 Of course, the victim has to pay twice the shipping costs, in other words, paying the lamp twice as it did not cost a lot (fortunately).
 A complaint has been filed, but the seller remains silent.
 It is a pity that someone reveals his true colour for so little money.